Jericho1060/DU-Mining-Units-Monitoring/README.md

 Mining units will be displayed in the order they are linked to the board

+#### Colors

+- **Time from last calibration:** by default, it's red if higher than 3 days to show that the calibration percent start decreasing and yellow after 24h to show you calibration is possible, you can customize these values from LUA parameters

+- **Gauge and calibration percent:** it's green till the calibration is equal or higher than the optimal calibration.
+When it's lower from optimal, the color is a gradient from yellow to red, more it will be far from the optimal, more it will trend to red

+- **Time before calibration is required:** display in yellow when lower than 24h and in red when lower than 12h

 ### Options

 By rightclicking on the board, advanced, edit lua parameters, you can customize these options: